Jamie Hitel was born in Southend-on-Sea, England, to a British mother and Hungarian father.

 During his time at Waltham Abbey, Jamie’s increasing focus on solo work won him recitals across the UK and Europe, as well as a place in the finals of the prestigious Franz Liszt International Organ Competition, Budapest.
 As a diploma recipient, his performance of Poulenc’s Organ Concerto was broadcast live on Hungarian Radio.

-In November 2000, Jamie was appointed Organist and Choirmaster at St Paul’s Episcopal Church in Akron, Ohio, where he directed the Choir of Men & Boys and the St Cecilia Choir of Girls.
-During this time he developed a full schedule of tours, workshops and recordings, founding a new mixed-voice auditioned choir, and produced several commercial CD recordings.
-The combined choirs traveled to England, performing at Hereford Cathedral, Windsor Castle, Exeter Cathedral, and Waltham Abbey.
+In 2000, Jamie Hitel was appointed Director of Music at St Paul’s Episcopal Church, Akron, USA.
+He directed separate choirs of men, boys, and girls, embracing a full schedule of tours, workshops and recordings.
+He founded a mixed-voice auditioned choir, produced several commercial CD recordings, and led multiple tours to England, including performances at Hereford Cathedral, Exeter Cathedral, and St George’s Chapel, Windsor.

 Jamie’s solo career continued to develop through the release of a new organ CD.
 Featuring the work of Olivier Messiaen and César Franck, Sounds Messianic is the first commercial recording of the 4-manual organ at St Paul’s Episcopal Church.
 It is currently only one of a few available recordings of Messiaen’s complete organ cycle Les Corps Glorieux.